-The deck angle should be horizontal or at a SLIGHT incline relative to the ground.
+When the deck is in its normal running position, deck angle should be horizontal or at a SLIGHT incline relative to the ground.
 Distance (A) should be equal to or greater than distance (B).

 - If used with an R85 Disc Header in lighter crop, distance (A) should be equal to distance (B). - If the crop needs to be thrown farther, increase distance (A).